keltia/fetiche-rs/README.md

 ## Usage

-For the moment, there are 3 binaries called `acutectl` (with `.exe` on Windows), `opensky-history` and `process-data`.
+For the moment, there are three binaries called `acutectl` (with `.exe` on Windows), `opensky-history` and `process-data`.
 The former is used to fetch data into their native format (csv, json).
 It uses `fetiche-engine` for all the code related to accessing, authenticating and fetching data in various ways.

-All the commands are described in more details in the [acutectl README.md](acutectl/README.md), [opensky-history README.md](opensky-history/README.md) and [process-data](process-data/README.md) files.
+All the commands are described in more detail in the [acutectl README.md](acutectl/README.md), [opensky-history README.md](opensky-history/README.md) and [process-data](process-data/README.md) files.

 ## `fetiched` (managed in the `fetiched` crate)

 On UNIX systems, there is a new command called `fetiched`.
-It is a daemon running the latest engine, detaching itself from the terminal and accepting requests through an [GRPC] interface.
+It is a daemon running the latest engine, detaching itself from the terminal and accepting requests through a [GRPC] interface.
 The Windows version will have to be run from a specific terminal with the `serve` command.

 In the near future, `fetiched` is evolving into an Actor-based subsystem (using [ractor]) to manage